oniony/TMSU/README.md

   * Paths are now stored relative to the .tmsu directory's parent rather than as absolute paths.
 This allows a branch of the filesystem to be moved around, shared or archived whilst preserving the tagging information.
+  * Added 'config' command to view and amend settings.
   * The 'help' subcommand now wraps textual output to fit the terminal.
   * Rudimentary Microsoft Windows support (no virtual filesystem yet).
   * TMSU can now be built without the Makefile.